dragonfly90/dragonfly90.github.io/_posts/2016_11_05_machineLearning_platformDesgin.md

  2. How do you solve the titanic binary classification problem?

- 3. Could I observe the way you solve the problem
+ 3. What language and tool do you use to solve this problem?

- 4. What language and tool do you use to solve this problem?
+ 4. Could I screen record the process you solve the problem

  5. Do you know any GUI based machine learning tool?